frontend-park-mail-ru/2016_2_ProgressiveTeam/api/game_schemes.md

 }
 ```
 Timeline
   - id - number of turn
 When unit dies timeline will be update.
 So server sends updated ids and new one.
-Whose turn is can be got from unit id in client.units array
 ```
 [{
   id: 1,